Loading

 What if you do need to duplicate a task?
 Maybe you need every team member to fill out a form or respond with comments on a document or review and approve something.
 Asana makes it easy to copy tasks and assign them to multiple people.

-If the task is in a project, all the copies will be too, in the same section.
-If it's a subtask, all copies will appear in the parent task.
+If the task is in a project, all the copies will be too by default, in the same section.
+If it's a subtask, all copies will appear in the parent task by default.
 This is a real time-saver: instead of recreating the same task for multiple people, just create a copy for them.

 5. Create private teams in Asana